animesh-chouhan/website-source-academic/content/authors/admin/_index.md

 ---

 <p align="justify">
 Hello!
 My name is Animesh Singh Chouhan.
-I am a pre-final year undergraduate student at Indian Institute of Technology, Kharagpur with an interest in backend development, cloud computing, embedded systems, robotics and open-source coding.
+I am a pre-final year undergraduate student at Indian Institute of Technology Kharagpur with an interest in backend development, cloud computing, embedded systems and robotics.
 Seeking an opportunity to apply my experience in a field of interest through research.
 </p>